MoonPoet/xaprb-src/content/blog/2007/03/05/an-algorithm-to-find-and-resolve-data-differences-between-mysql-tables.md

 ---

-I've been designing an algorithm to resolve data differences between MySQL tables, specifically so I can 'patch' a replication slave that has gotten slightly out of sync without completely re-initializing it.
+I've been designing an algorithm to resolve data differences between MySQL tables, specifically so I can 'patch' a replication replica that has gotten slightly out of sync without completely re-initializing it.
 I intend to create a tool that can identify which rows are different and bring them into sync.
 I would like your thoughts on this.